 In Hollywood, it’s often said that success is based on “who you know.”
 When it comes to ranking the top schools for entertainment law, the industry applies a similar standard but acknowledges the growing importance of training opportunities that meet today’s changing legal needs.

-So, besides rankings, what can an aspiring entertainment lawyer look to when trying to identify the right law school?
+So, besides rankings, where can an aspiring entertainment lawyer look when trying to identify the right law school?
 Here are some suggestions.

-Consider schools where you will also be able to get a strong education in core areas such as contracts and torts, in addition to more specific disciplines, including intellectual property, negotiations, privacy, international law, cyber security—all relevant to modern entertainment law practices.
+Consider schools where you will also be able to get a strong education in core areas such as contracts and torts, in addition to more specific disciplines including intellectual property, negotiations, privacy, international law, cyber security—all of which are relevant to modern entertainment law practices.

 Clinics give students the opportunity to gain hands-on experience.
-USC’s Gould School of Law offers an Intellectual Property and Technology clinic in which students represent filmmakers and artists in areas such as contract negotiations and drafting of licensing agreements.
-Two of Harvard’s Transactional Law Clinics are specifically devoted to entertainment.
+USC’s Gould School of Law offers an Intellectual Property and Technology Law Clinic in which students represent filmmakers and artists in areas such as contract negotiations and drafting of licensing agreements.
+One of Harvard’s Transactional Law Clinics is specifically devoted to entertainment.

 Look for schools that offer opportunities in the entertainment field outside of the classroom.
-Brooklyn Law School and Berkeley Law’s Sports and Entertainment Law Societies provide support and networking opportunities (e.g., through alumni outreach and guest speaker series) for students interested in pursuing a career in entertainment law.
-NYU’s Intellectual Property and Entertainment Law Society organizes mixers and relevant panel discussions for its members.
+Berkeley Law’s Sports and Entertainment Law Society and Cardozo Law’s Cardozo Arts & Entertainment Law Journal provide support and networking opportunities (e.g., through alumni outreach and guest speaker series) for students interested in pursuing a career in entertainment law.
+Loyola Law School’s Entertainment and Sports Law Society hosts relevant panel discussions and mixers such as the Entertainment Alumni Membership Luncheon for its members.
 UCLA presents an annual Entertainment Symposium that features speakers from all sectors of the entertainment business, including lawyers and executives, and covers current industry trends.

 Finally, as with any other area of law, your chances of succeeding in entertainment law can greatly improve if you attend a high-ranking T14 school.
 However, don’t discount lesser ranked programs that have a strong reputation in the entertainment industry if you have set your sights on a job in the entertainment field after graduation.